hrakashchauhan/phia-health-insights/README.md

 Beyond referencing various artifacts, the primary runnable notebooks of interest in this repo are in the `figs` folder (for reproducing figures using source data) and in `phia_demo.ipynb` (for trying out PHIA).

+Note: you can obtain a Google / Gemini API key from [here](https://aistudio.google.com) with certain rate limits.
+Similarly, tavily offers a free usage tier and corresponding API key for researchers [here](https://www.tavily.com/#pricing).

 ## :scroll: Citation
 If you find our [paper](https://arxiv.org/abs/2406.06464) or this code release useful for your research, please cite our work.